 Over the years of being a creator, I realized there were a few things that were holding me back.
-Well, more than some and the thing is that you have to get through these images of self-doubt.
+Well, more than some and the thing is that you have to get through these images of self-doubt to be comfort with sharing your voice.

 Imposter syndrome is loosely defined as doubting your abilities and feeling like a fraud.
 It disproportionately affects high-achieving people, who find it difficult to accept their accomplishments.
 Many question whether they’re deserving of accolades.